AlexKarlsen/rticonnextdds-connector/examples/lua_c_integration/README.md

 ```

 #### Assert the Lua script that will be executed
-Once the connector has been created, you have to assert what Lua code will be executed.
+Once Connector has been created, you have to assert what Lua code will be executed.
 To do so, use the `RTIDDSConnector_assertCode` API.
-This API gets a pointer to the connector, an optional string (which can be NULL) containing the Lua script and an optional string (which can be NULL) with a path to a file containing a Lua script.
-If both strings are NULL, the connector will not execute any Lua code.
+This API gets a pointer to Connector, an optional string (which can be NULL) containing the Lua script and an optional string (which can be NULL) with a path to a file containing a Lua script.
+If both strings are NULL, Connector will not execute any Lua code.

 The last parameter is the interval, in seconds, at which point the Lua script is checked for changes.
 A negative value disables reloads.